coinlab/bitcoin-docs/a-bitcoin-primer.md

-The Bitcoin system is unique because it is the first digital store of value which can be safely and securely saved and transacted by individuals, without have to rely on a trusted third party.
+The Bitcoin system is unique because it is the first digital store of value which can be safely and securely saved and transacted by individuals, without having to rely on a trusted third party.
 Once acquired and properly secured, Bitcoins can't be taken from their owner, by a thief, a bank, or a government.
 Neither can any entity freeze any account, nor prevent the owner from performing (essentially free) transactions on the Bitcoin network.